puneet4840/Azure-Tutorials/1 - Basics of Cloud Computing/Basic of Cloud Computing.md

 **Regions and Avaiability Zones**

 - **Availability Zones**: We can consider availability zones as a data center.
 You can there are mentions like zone 1, zone 2, zone 3.
 These zones are the data center.
 It means azure has three data centers (Zone 1, Zone 2, Zone 3) in a single region.
+It means to distribute your virtual machines across multiple data centers.

 - **Regions**: Regions are like geographical identification.
 Azure have multiple data center around the world so to identify the particular data center in the world, we have regions to identify which data center in which area in the world.